esp-rs/esp-pacs/README.md

   -h, --help  Print help
 ```

-For example, to generate a PAC for the ESP32-C3 _without_ subsequently building the crate, from within the `xtask/` directory run:
+For example, to generate the PAC for the ESP32-C3 _without_ subsequently building the crate, from within the `xtask/` directory run:

 ```shell
 $ cargo run -- generate esp32c3